 If you elect to use features in the App to tell a friend about the App, then you will need to provide the name and email address of each such friend.
 FMI will automatically send such friend an email inviting him or her to become a user of the App.
 We do not retain or otherwise use this information.

 The “Safe Scan” feature of the App sends each url you enter in the App to FMI to determine whether or not the url has been identified as safe, suspicious or dangerous.
 FMI will send to the App a report describing the results of such analysis along with our grade on the level of safety if using the site.
 Although FMI will retain the url and the report, none of this information is associated with any of your personally identifiable information.

-If you choose to register for the App using your existing social networking accounts (e.g., Google, Facebook, Twitter, etc.), FMI may collect the information that you have provided to the social networking platform.
-This information may include your name, email address, and friends.
+If you choose to register for the App using your existing social networking accounts (e.g., Google, Facebook, etc.), FMI may collect the information that you have provided to the social networking platform.
+This information may include your name and email address.
 FMI obtains and uses this information in accordance with this Privacy Statement and the policies of the applicable social networking platform.

 How does FMI collect personal information?

 FMI collects information directly from you when you provide it to FMI, whether through the App or other applications (except where this Privacy Statement or the application’s privacy statement says otherwise) or/and when you use the services of FMI or our affiliates or suppliers.